7 vibrant autumn recipes - keep it seasonal

 Omnivore but can be made vegan

 A warm and creamy butternut squash soup is the classic autumn dish that we all need to counter the colder weather.
-Along with squash, this particular recipe contains apple, onion and pumpkin spice - all in season during autumn, and packed with vitamins A and C, and other antioxidants like pectin and quercetin which do things like support your immune system, ward off health problems, and help healthy digestion.
+Along with squash, this particular recipe contains apple, onion and pumpkin spice - all in season during autumn, and packed with vitamins A and C, and other antioxidants like pectin and quercetin.
+These are compounds which support your immune system, ward off health problems, and help with your digestion.
 Replace the cream with low fat yoghurt for a healthier option.

 This recipe uses a pressure cooker, but you can substitute for a regular food processor or hand blender.
 To make it vegan or vegetarian, simply swap the chicken broth for vegetable broth and ditch the swirl of cream at the end.